Olive Garden Logo

 Olive Garden Emblem

 The history of modifications of the Olive Garden logo is, in fact, a refinement of the visual range presented in it.
-In the course of evolution, the elements improved changed towards the Italian theme: at first, it was emphasized by the “emotional” handwriting, then by a grape brush, and at the end by an olive branch.
+In the course of evolution, the elements improved and changed towards the Italian theme: at first, it was emphasized by the “emotional” handwriting, then by a grape brush, and at the end, by an olive branch.
 Everything was done to accurately convey the network’s name, as it was criticized for the artificial atmosphere of the Italian spirit.
 The basis for the updated identification mark was the graphic work of the Lippincott studio, which created logos for several well-known brands: Coca-Cola, Pizza Hut, Dell, Walmart, Delta Air Lines, Sprint, and others.

 Olive Garden Symbol

 The original palette reflects the color indicated in the brand name – olive.
-At different times it was either dark or light.
+At different times, it was either dark or light.
 The logos also feature black, purple, and white.

 What is the meaning of the Olive Garden Logo?